 If the system flags a discrepancy (for example, the residential address of a director does not match Home Affairs data, or the bank account is new), SARS will trigger a manual verification review.
 During this process, a SARS agent will manually review your uploaded documents.
 They will:

-To survive the manual verification process, ensure you have high-quality, scanned PDF copies of these documents ready before you log into eFiling:
+To survive the manual verification process and fulfill all VAT registration requirements, ensure you have high-quality, scanned PDF copies of these documents ready before you log into eFiling.
+Once registered, remember that any invoices you issue must meet SARS VAT invoice requirements.

 Applying for your registration can be completed entirely online.
-Follow these detailed steps to submit your application through **SARS eFiling**:
+Follow these detailed steps on how to register for VAT with SARS via eFiling:

 Registering for VAT has an immediate impact on your pricing and cash flow management.
 Here are three critical rules to implement on day one of being a VAT vendor:

-The compulsory VAT registration threshold in South Africa is R2,300,000 (R2.3 Million) in taxable supplies over any 12-month consecutive period.
-The voluntary registration threshold is R120,000.
+The compulsory VAT registration threshold in South Africa is R2,300,000 in a rolling 12-month period.
+The voluntary VAT thresholds start at R120,000.

-Yes, VAT registration is compulsory if your business's taxable supplies (turnover excluding VAT-exempt items) exceed R2,300,000 in a rolling 12-month period, or if you have written contracts legally obligating you to exceed R2.3 million in the next 12 months.
+Yes, VAT registration south africa is mandatory if your taxable supplies exceed R2.3 million in any consecutive 12-month period, or if you have written contracts legally obligating you to exceed this amount.